LocalhostGuidesGetting Started

 Core Concepts

-localhost has one core concept:
+localhost has two core concepts:

 Files